Questions and answers for human resources specialists

 Note: Although measure 2 is no longer in effect since April 1, 2022, the requirement to confirm second language evaluation results within 24 months of the appointment is still in effect for those who were appointed with measure 2.

 For appointments made using expired second language evaluation results under the temporary measure, the requirement to confirm results within 24 months of appointment has been modified to allow department and agencies to use a Public Service Commission-approved test or an alternative assessment method.
 The alternative method must respect these guiding principles and may be used to confirm results for second language competencies.
 As of September 1, 2023, language skills for reading comprehension and written expression can no longer be assessed with an alternative method of assessment.
-This alternative method can continue to be used for oral interaction only.
+This alternative method can continue to be used for oral proficiency only.

 7. How can an organization confirm second language evaluation results when measure 2 has been used?